syntevo/docs/src/SmartGit/Manual/GUI/Repository/Synchronizing-with-Remote-Repositories.md

 - **Fetch Only** - will only fetch the latest commits from the selected remote.
 - **Cancel** - closes the dialog without changes.

+If the current branch does not track a compatible branch of the selected remote, SmartGit disables the **Pull** option, but you can still use **Fetch Only** to download commits from other branches.

+### Standard window
+In the Standard window no configuration dialog is shown, but the pull command will start immediately.

+The Pull toolbar button popup menu allows you to just fetch.
+For multi-remote repositories, it also lets you
+- select from which remote to fetch,
+- configure whether Pull should fetch from all remotes.

+A notable feature of Pull in the Standard window is that it can also update other (non-current) branches: if they were identical to their remote branch, they will be fast-forwarded to the new remote branch commit.
+This nearly completely avoids diverged states because of force-rebased (feature) branches.

+### Pulling
 If a merge or rebase is performed after pulling, it may fail due to conflicting changes.
 In that case SmartGit will leave the repository in a *merging* or *rebasing* state so you can either resolve the conflicts and proceed, or abort the operation.
 See [Merge](../Branch/Merge.md), [Rebase](../Branch/Rebase.md), and the SmartGit [Conflict Solver](../Branch/Conflict-Solver.md) for details.